The Brain Benefits of Regular Exercise for College Students

 Build a Bigger Brain

 Of course, exercise could do a lot more than put you on cloud nine.
-It can actually make your brain bigger, according to a 2009 study conducted by the University of Illinois Urbana-Champaign.
+It can make your brain bigger, according to a 2009 study conducted by the University of Illinois Urbana-Champaign detailing the brain benefits of regular exercise.

-In truth, the main benefits of exercise on your brain start out as physical gains.
+In truth, the main brain benefits of regular exercise start as physical gains.
 When you regularly set aside time for exercise you’ll find that you’re more relaxed and you sleep better.
 This is good news for your brain since it means that you can fight the fatigue that plagues most college students, as well as increase your focus, comprehension, retention, and so on.

-In addition, exercise can also help to clear your brain, as anyone who jogs, bikes, hikes, or swims on a regular basis can tell you.
+In addition to the above, exercise can also help to clear your brain, as anyone who jogs, bikes, hikes, or swims regularly can tell you.
 And of course, yoga can take it to the next level by adding a component of meditation to the mix.
+The brain benefits of regular exercise range from self-esteem and confidence, to better sleep and clarity – this is a win-win-win-win situation!

 The fact that it helps you fight the freshman fifteen is just icing on the cake.